 Pennies Green Initiatives

 At Pennies Day Nurseries, our ethos is to do all we can to operate as environmentally sustainable as possible.
-We are aware that there is always more we can do, and that we are at the very beginning of our sustainability journey, but our aim is to take small sustainable steps forward.
-Take a look at some of our initiatives below.
+We are aware that there is always more we can do, and that we are at the very beginning of our sustainability journey, but our aim is to take sustainable steps forward, and find friends who will join us on this journey.
+Take a look at some of the current initiatives below.

 Vegetable Peelings Composter

-In our planter areas in the nursery gardens, we are planning to grow our own herbs.
-Once they are established the children can pick the leaves and be able to smell the wonderful aromas they give off, before being used to flavour their lunches with.
+In our planter areas in the nursery gardens, we grow our own herbs and vegetables.
+Once these are established the children can pick the leaves and be able to smell the wonderful aromas they give off, before being used to flavour their lunches.

 Fresh Vegetable and Fruit Juicing At Mealtimes

 We are very excited to be introducing juicing at mealtimes.
-Each room in the nursery will have its own juicer and their own supply of fruit and vegetables, which the children can help press their own juice drinks.
+All rooms have access to a juicer and their own supply of fruit and vegetables, which the children can help press their own juice drinks.
 This healthy option allows all our children to benefit from the goodness of the vitamins produced from their fresh produce.
 It’s a fantastic way for them to learn about the process of planting a seed to drinking and eating the produce.

 Introduction of Plant-Based Foods

 There are so many reasons that Pennies have introduced a plant-based menu to its 4-week rolling menu, but one of the main reasons is conserving land.
 We understand that a plant-based diet is better for the environment.
 Introducing a plant-based menu is a win for environmental sustainability and moves us forward towards a more sustainable environment.
 When national initiatives – like the Veganuary event at the start of the year – take place, Pennies often make menu changes to offer children and families the choice to take part.